Emreunal00/FluxTeamProject/README.md

 ## Usage
 To start the project, run:
 ```
-npm start
+python app.py
 ```

-Open your browser and navigate to `http://localhost:3000` to see the application in action.
+Open your browser and navigate to `[http://localhost:3000](http://127.0.0.1:5000)` to see the application in action.

-To start the whole project run: python app.py

 ## Contributing
 We welcome contributions!
 Please follow these steps to contribute: